Aditha-Sansa/digital-wallet-system/README.md

 - Make sure you have the required environment above
 - Git pull https://github.com/Aditha-Sansa/digital-wallet-system.git
+- Copy the .env.example into your projects .env (Make sure you have redis set as `CACHE_STORE` among other settings )
 - Run Composer install
 - Run php artisan migrate
 - Dont run any seeders, run the command `php artisan users:seed-and-export`command to seed the users and generate a CSV file of wallet credits for those users.
 Make sure you have the redis connection working properly.
 You can add `--total=` flag with a count if you need to seed less than 100K records.